chandan-ojha/barta-app/README.md

 #### Features
 - User authentication
-- User profile
+- User profile view and update
+- Barta create, edit and delete
+- Barta likes, dislikes and comments
-- Barta posts, comments, likes, and many more features are on the way in development.
+- Barta search and many more features are on the way in development.

 #### Tech used